-The GSA Schedules program is the premier acquisition vehicle in government, with approximately $50 billion a year in spending or 10 percent of overall federal procurement spending.
+The GSA Schedules program is the premier acquisition vehicle in government, with approximately $50 Billion a year in spending or 10 percent (10%) of overall federal procurement spending.

-GSA Schedules are fast, easy, and effective contracting vehicles for both customers and vendors.
+GSA Schedules are fast, easy, and effective contracting vehicles for both customers and industry partners.
 For GSA Schedules, GSA establishes long-term, governmentwide contracts with commercial companies to provide access to millions of commercial products and services at volume discount pricing.

-GSA is always looking to update the offerings under the GSA Schedules program and aid vendors in being successful in the government marketplace.
+GSA continually updates the offerings under the GSA Schedules program, and aids industry partners in being successful in the government marketplace.
 Particularly, the GSA Schedules program has a strong record of small business achievement.
-In Fiscal Year 2011, 35 percent, or approximately $13 billion in prime contracting, went to small business.

-To be successful under the GSA Schedules program, vendors should be prepared to take necessary steps to be productive in a highly competitive marketplace.
-Having a GSA Schedule contract is a significant investment on the part of the vendor and GSA.
-Careful analysis, planning, and proactive steps are required to ensure vendors are successful under the GSA Schedules program.
+To be successful under the GSA Schedules program, industry partners should be prepared to take necessary steps to be productive in a highly competitive marketplace.
+Having a GSA Schedule contract is a significant investment on the part of the industry partner and GSA.
+Careful analysis, planning, and proactive steps are required to ensure industry partners are successful under the GSA Schedules program.

-GSA is committed to helping vendors succeed in the government marketplace.
+GSA is committed to helping industry partners succeed in the government marketplace.
 To aid you with your decision to get on a GSA Schedule, here is some important information to consider:

 - More than $40B flows through GSA MAS contracts every year;